iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.exposure___1.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.proudcrowd.exposure 1 reviews"/>
 </p>

+> Shouldn't have any sort of tracker koek this.
+If there isn't o e for the flu or any other virus we shouldn't have it for this.<br> :date: __2020-11-16 07:06:44__

+> Not any relevant information for right now!!
+11-15-20<br> :date: __2020-11-16 04:25:29__

+> I had the app and was diagnosed with Covid.
+I sent my caseworker a screenshot of the app so I could get my 'notify others' button turned on.
+I don't know if she could do that or not, but she didn't address it.
+I had no idea how to activate the button to do the only thing this app is supposed to do.<br> :date: __2020-11-11 18:01:46__

 > Don't put stuff on my phone if I want it I would get it<br> :date: __2020-11-01 07:21:06__

 > I dont live in the states that are provided, please add more states to this, and I will be an ambassador for the app.<br> :date: __2020-11-01 06:35:47__